 A series of sex scandals in Hollywood have empowered women across many industries in the U.S. to come forward and speak out about past and ongoing sexual harassment, abuse, assault, and other misconduct on the part of their male employers and coworkers.

 Many more celebrities and mere mortals, influential and not so many men are expected to be brought down by the ongoing wave of sexual misconduct revelations, and our sexual harassment attorneys here at JML Law encourage women and men in Long Beach and elsewhere in California to not be afraid to join the ever-growing #MeToo movement.

 What we see today is a unique moment in our history when people have come together to purge our society from predators, gropers, harassers, and abusers.

-Your male coworker may have passed sexual harassment prevention training with flying colors, but it doesn’t mean he is not harassing you when he keeps trying to kiss you, touch you inappropriate or makes disgusting verbal comments about your body.
+Your male coworker may have passed sexual harassment prevention training with flying colors, but it doesn’t mean he is not harassing you when he keeps trying to kiss you, touch you inappropriately, or makes disgusting verbal comments about your body.

 Your male employer may be punishing his employees for sexually harassing their female coworkers, but when he keeps telling you that you could be promoted in return for sexual favors, he is sexually harassing you.